Svetlana-Denisenko/Svetlana-Denisenko/README.md

-- 👋 Hi, I’m @Svetlana-Denisenko
+- 👋 Hi, I’m @Svetlana Denisenko
-- 👀 I’m interested in everything.
+- 👀 I’m interested in everything
 - 🌱 I’m currently learning to be a computer linguist
 - ⚡ Fun fact: This is not a place for fun